-The Fund will opportunistically allocate its assets across a global portfolio of private markets investments.
-Under normal circumstances, the Fund intends to invest at least 80% of its net assets (plus the amount of any borrowings for investment purposes) in private markets investments.
+The Fund opportunistically allocates its assets across a global portfolio of private markets investments.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus the amount of any borrowings for investment purposes) in private markets investments.
 For purposes of this policy, private markets investments include, without limitation, (a) as part of the Fund's Direct Investments strategy, direct investments in individual portfolio companies alongside Underlying Funds; (b) as part of the Fund's Secondary Investments strategy, secondary purchases of interests in Underlying Funds and portfolio companies; (c) as part of the Fund's Primary Investments strategy, direct subscriptions for interests in Underlying Funds; and (d) investments in privately placed bank loans and other debt instruments and loans to private companies.
 This policy is not fundamental and may be changed by the Board upon 60 days' prior written notice to Shareholders.
-The Fund's 80% policy is applied at the time of investment; later percentage changes caused by a change in the value of the Fund's assets, including as a result in the change in the value of the Fund's investments or due to the issuance or redemption of Shares, will not require the Fund to dispose of an investment.
-As part of its principal investment strategies, the Fund expects to invest in underlying funds and portfolio companies organized both within and outside of the United States.
-The Fund will invest in broadly syndicated term loans and other fixed income investments in order to manage its cash and liquidity needs while earning an incremental return.
+The Fund's 80% policy is applied at the time of investments or due to the issuance or redemption of Shares, will not require the Fund to dispose of an investment.
+As part of its principal investment strategies, the Fund invests in underlying funds and portfolio companies organized both within and outside of the United States.
+The Fund invests in broadly syndicated term loans and other fixed income investments in order to manage its cash and liquidity needs while earning an incremental return.
 The Fund may engage in additional investment strategies in the future.